Are you suffering from depression?

 Also remember depression is treatable!
 Sadly, many people do not recognize this and the symptoms of depression keep them from seeking treatment.
 If you do nothing else, please:

 - Talk to someone – a doctor, a trusted friend, a parent, a pastor.
 Share your feelings with someone.
+If you are feeling suicidal, reach out to suicide prevention services, such as the 24-hour suicide prevention hotline, immediately.

 - Seek Treatment – Treatment might include anti-depressants or “talk therapy” or a combination of both.